-We have audited the accompanying financial statements of the United Way of Middle Tennessee, Inc. (the "Organization"), a Tennessee not-for-profit corporation, which comprise the statement of financial position as of December 31, 2016 and 2015, and the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the United Way of Middle Tennessee, Inc. (the "Organization"), a Tennessee not-for-profit corporation, which comprise the statements of financial position as of December 31, 2017 and 2016, and the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.